 It’s not easy being single in a type-A, workaholic city like Washington DC.
 But people who work hard tend to play hard, and there are plenty of singles bars in DC where hanging out with friends often leads to catching the eye of a cutie.
 These cocktail bars and restaurants—many of which are in party-friendly neighborhoods like Adams Morgan, U Street and H Street—offer up just the right sexy vibe, cheap drinks and diverse crowds that greatly increase your chance of making a connection.
 Who knows?
 Maybe this will be the one.
 Now go get 'em, tiger.

 RECOMMENDED: Full guide to the best bars in DC

-Best pick-up bars in Washington, DC
+Best singles bars in DC

-Sip on a fancy cocktail while taking in some of the best views the White House at this swanky rooftop bar.
+Sip on a fancy cocktail while taking in some of the best views of the White House at this swanky rooftop bar.
 You’ll want to dress to impress in order to fit in, and there’s a good chance you’ll encounter a line outside.
 That’s okay: Use it to your advantage and scope out potential dates.
-Spring for bottle service if you’d like the entire place to know you’re a high roller or wander the periphery of the terrace for some free conversation.
+Spring for bottle service if you’d like the entire place to know you’re a high roller, or wander the periphery of the terrace for some free conversation.

 At the heart of the 14th Street action lies Saint-Ex, one of the first bars to put the neighborhood on the map.
 The dance parties downstairs are legendary, so make sure you head down after grabbing a stiff cocktail.
 Dark lighting, great music and a cozy setting mean you’ll want to stay a while.
 But just in case, its prime location makes bar hopping a breeze if you want to keep the fun times rolling somewhere else nearby.